nt-lib/lmfdb-magma/README.md

 Runtime error in 'Pipe': Subprocess failed with exit status 1
 ```

-The important line that indicates this is the line
+The important line that indicates this is what is going wrong is the line
 ```
 ModuleNotFoundError: No module named 'lmf'
 ```